bindralab/CellPyAbility/README.md

 - The user must have a functional Python 3 environment to run the scripts.

-- The user must use the [Python dependencies](requirements.txt).
-Other versions have not yet been tested.
+- The user should use the [Python dependencies](CellPyAbility_py/requirements.txt).
+Other package versions have not yet been tested but may work.

 ## Windows Application
 Running the Windows application requires no programming experience, Python environment, or dependencies.
 It is a single file containing all three modules with graphical user interfaces (GUIs) for user inputs.

 Download the [CellPyAbility application](CellPyAbility_exe/CellPyAbility.exe).
 I recommend saving it to an empty directory dedicated to CellPyAbility because running the application will generate several files in its directory.

-Upon the first run, may take some time (<1 min) to load.
+Upon the first run, CellPyAbility may take some time (<1 min) to load.
 Once running, a GUI prompts the user to choose from three modules.
 Hovering over each module will give a description of its uses:

 - **GDA**: dose-response analysis of two cell lines in response to one treatment